"Emigrate with Confidence"

 How invitations work

-Priority 1 EOIs are reviewed ahead of all other tiers.
-Home Affairs invitation-round data consistently shows Priority 1 candidates with verifiable top-of-field awards receiving invitations rapidly, often within the first review cycle.
+Home Affairs selects candidates with verifiable top-of-field awards and issues invitations, within the first review cycle.

-The nomination requirement is lighter at this tier.
-You still need a nominator on Form 1000 — an Australian citizen, permanent resident, eligible New Zealand citizen, or Australian organisation with a national reputation in your field.
-For Priority 1 candidates, the nominator’s role is to confirm the achievements, not to elevate the case.
+The nomination requirement is lighter.
+You still need a nominator on Form 1000 by an Australian citizen, permanent resident, eligible New Zealand citizen, or Australian organisation with a national reputation in your field.
+The nominator’s role is to confirm the achievements, not to elevate the case.

 What evidence wins